 Taralyn comes to Redwood Parks Conservancy with over a decade of experience in public relations, marketing and design.
 With a background in fine art, she brings a keen eye and holistic approach to RPC’s communications.
 Taralyn’s connection to nature began in early childhood through her rural upbringing on a ranch in Northern California and through regular visits to Yosemite National Park.

 She first visited Humboldt & Del Norte County in 2018 and fell in love with the lush, varied landscapes the area has to offer.
 After living in Los Angeles for many years, she decided to make this beautiful region her home so she could be closer to family and enjoy the peace one finds amongst the trees.
 She spends her free time singing, writing songs and hiking.

 Kristen has always been an outdoors enthusiast.
-Reveling in the mystery and excitement of challenges like thru-hiking the Pacific Crest Trail, The Appalachian Trail, The Colorado Trail, and many others, makes her a perfect Visitor Services Specialist for all who come to our parks looking for a great hiking experience.
-She also draws from her background at companies like Patagonia in helping to operate RPC's park stores.
+Reveling in the mystery and excitement of challenges like thru-hiking the Pacific Crest Trail, The Appalachian Trail, The Colorado Trail, and many others.
+She also draws from her background at companies like Patagonia in helping to operate RPC.